 CN: chronic pain, ableism, images of mild body contortions

 I sat down at the bus stop.
 There were still a few minutes before my bus was due to arrive so I grabbed the book my physical therapist had given me that morning out of my bag.
-I opened the book with a blue cover and a large orange flower on the front, skipped past the acknowledgements and Intro and stumbled on to “Suggested Evaluations for the Primary Caregiver.”
+I opened the book with a blue cover and a large orange flower on the front, skipped past the acknowledgments and Intro and stumbled on to “Suggested Evaluations for the Primary Caregiver.”
 The page was filled with medical jargon, but a number of words jumped out at me.

 Fainting or light-headedness